gnarroway/mongo-driver-3/README.md

 ### Collection functions

-All the collection functions closely mirror the name of the corresponding java driver [module](https://mongodb.github.io/mongo-java-driver/3.11/javadoc/com/mongodb/client/MongoCollection.html).
+All the collection functions closely mirror the naming in the corresponding java driver [module](https://mongodb.github.io/mongo-java-driver/3.11/javadoc/com/mongodb/client/MongoCollection.html).

 They always take a db as the first argument, collection name as the second,